probcomp/iventure/docs/virtualenvs.md

 Do not use `python setup.py install`, because it invokes `pip` in unpredictable ways.
 The required dependencies have already been installed.

-#### Link the probcomp repositories to the virtualenv and configure some
+#### Link the probcomp repositories to the virtualenv and configure some flags.
-global flags.

 Run the following command to append the repositories to `PYTHONPATH`.
 Note that it might be necessary to change the `build/lib .linux-x86_64-2.7` suffix to